ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 ## Why write an eBook?

-I’m a pretty serious lifter and wanted to make lockdown a little easier for everyone missing the gym.
+I’m a pretty serious lifter and wanted to make lockdown a little easier for anyone missing the gym.
 My goal was to write a short guide that explained everything you need to know about training with resistance bands.

 I wrote and released **Tension: Build a Bigger, Stronger You With Resistance Band Training**